jdiep1034/cs326-psi/docs/milestone2.md

         Setup js express, made a package.json (since we apparently didn't have one yet) Setup API endpoints for get requests and post requests Organized file structure for project
-    Made a TODO page and a Server Start guide "HOWTO"
+		Setup faker for mostly random fake data responses Made a TODO page and a Server Start guide "HOWTO" Setup the project on Heroku

 ### Justin: